How does your estimate process work?

 Every tree is different so every job requires a site visit to get a visual assessment of the tree and its location.
 In fact, no tree company should ever give you a quote over the phone or based on photos alone!
 Be wary of anyone who has “set fees” for tree services.
-Many factors are taken into consideration including estimated time needed on site, accessibility (the location of your trees and shrubs to structures, power lines, etc., as well as equipment placement), rigging requirements, supply costs, disposal costs, travel time and more.
+Many factors are taken into consideration including, but not limited to, estimated time needed on site, accessibility (the location of your trees and shrubs to structures, power lines, etc., as well as equipment placement), rigging requirements, supply costs, disposal costs, travel time and more.
 Contact us with any questions or budgetary concerns.
 We do offer payment plans.

 Do I need to be on site when the work is commencing?

-As long as your yard is accessible and all pets are safely in your home, there is no need for you to be on site while we are working unless you want to be.
+As long as your yard is accessible, you do not have to be on site while we are working unless you want to be.
 Payment is not required at the time of work — we will email or mail an invoice to you after the entire job is completed, as scope of work can change or other elements of the job are done at different times (stump grinding, plant healthcare, etc.).

 Is clean-up and hauling away brush & logs an extra charge?

-The FCTS crew will remove wood, brush and debris incidental to the work and all of this clean-up is included in the estimate cost, unless otherwise noted on the estimate.
+The Full Circle crew will remove wood, brush and debris incidental to the work.
+Clean-up is included in the estimate cost, unless otherwise noted on the estimate.
 Leaving debris on-site can reduce the cost, but cutting logs into firewood size incurs an extra charge.
 Please notify us in advance if you want additional disposal options so we can plan accordingly.

 Do all removals include stump grinding?

 We are proud to partner with Blue Ox/Gold Fern for your stump grinding needs.
-As stump grinding is subcontracted, Full Circle will cut all stumps low, within approximately twelve (12) inches of ground level unless specified to the contrary on the estimate.
-Stump removal is not included in the agreement unless specifically provided for in the estimate.
-When included, standard grinding depth is 4-6 inches below ground level, though we will be happy to grind to a deeper depth upon request, if feasible.
+As stump grinding is subcontracted, Full Circle will cut all stumps low, within approximately twelve (12) inches of ground level, unless otherwise specified on the estimate.
+Standard grinding depth is 4-6 inches below ground level, though if feasible, they may grind to a deeper depth upon request.
 Grindings and shavings from stump removal are not hauled away unless specified in your estimate.
-Surface and subsurface roots beyond the stump are not removed unless specified.
-Please allow 1-3 days for our stump grinder to complete the work post-removal and know that costs are subject to change as they may run into unforeseen obstacles (e.g. rocks, extra root flare, etc.).
+Surface and subsurface root running beyond the stump incurs an extra charge.
+Please allow 1-3 weeks for our stump grinder to complete the work post-removal and know that costs are subject to change as they may run into unforeseen obstacles (e.g. rocks, extra root flare, etc.).
 Contact us if you have any questions.

 What areas of Middle Tennessee do you service?

-We work in Davidson County, and parts of Williamson County.
-Due to increased travel time and fuel costs, working outside of our radius increases the expense to our customers, which we like to avoid.
-However, we will consider day jobs in outlying areas on a case-by-case basis.
-Contact us for more details.
+We work in Davidson County and parts of Williamson County.
+Due to increased travel time, fuel costs, and wear & tear on equipment, working outside of our radius increases the expense to our customers.
+We prefer to avoid upcharging, but may consider day rates in outlying areas on a case-by-case basis.
+Contact us for more details: email@example.com.

 Who will perform the work?